KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/heir.md

 The [heiradd](../../../basic-docs/antara/antara-api/heir.html#heiradd) method allows anyone, including users who are neither the owner nor the heir, to add funds to the address.
 These additions are considered donations and they do not affect the `inactivitytime` calculations that can unlock the funds for the heir.
 The `heiradd` method warns the user that they are making a donation if the method detects that the user is neither the owner nor the heir.

-The Heir Antara module accepts both coins and tokens.
-These can be the base coin of the Smart Chain, on-chain tokens created via the [Tokens](../../../basic-docs/antara/antara-api/tokens.html#introduction) Antara module that represent on-chain assets, or even tokens that are formed via the [Gateways](../../../basic-docs/antara/antara-api/gateways.html) module to represent off-chain assets or other cryptocurrencies.
+The Heir Antara Module accepts both coins and tokens.
+These can be the base coin of the Smart Chain, on-chain tokens created via the [Tokens](../../../basic-docs/antara/antara-api/tokens.html#introduction) Antara Module that represent on-chain assets, or even tokens that are formed via the [Gateways](../../../basic-docs/antara/antara-api/gateways.html) Module to represent off-chain assets or other cryptocurrencies.

 #### Heir Module Flow